FlorianDietz/comgra/README.md

 * Check a tensor's variance over the batch dimension.
 If this decreases, we may have mode collapse.
 If it increases unboundedly, it suggests that a tensor is receiving consistently one-directional gradients that makes the tensor more and more extreme over time, instead of approximating a target value more accurately.
 * Challenge your intuition.
 Sometimes the network acts differently than you would intuitively expect.
 In one concrete case that happened to me, I was interpolating a tensor as y=a*w+b*(1-w) and was surprised to see that the value for "a" received a gradient pushing it away from the target value of y.
 This actually made mathematical sense for the values I had (a=1.1, b=0.1, w=0.5, target of y = 1), but it was not intuitive to me.
 Comgra enabled me to notice this discrepancy between my intuition and the network's actual behavior, and that allowed me to improve the network.
 I have encountered several cases like these, where my intuition about the optimal learned attention weights was different from what was actually learned on a toy task, which taught me a lot about the network dynamics.
 * Check if any neurons end up with interpretable values.
 For example, the weights in attention mechanisms tell you what the network pays attention to.
 But there are also more subtle interpretable values that would be difficult to inspect without comgra, unless you already know what to look for before you run the experiment.
 For example, you can compare the mean absolute values of the two branches in a residual connection to find out if the network ignores a calculation and relies on residuals.

+## Customization

+You can integrate your own custom visualization into comgra to take advantage of comgra's recording and filtering features.

+To do so, use the `--visualization-file` parameter when you start the comgra GUI and provide the path to a python file with your custom visualization code.
+The GUI will now display an additional tab for your custom visualization.

+This visualization can depend on all the same filters and selectors that the rest of comgra uses, allowing you to apply comgra's flexibility to the specific visualization requirements of your task.
+For example, if you work on transformer models in LLMs, you could supply a script that can color-code the text fed into the transformer based on its attention weights so that you can look for correlations between the text and network weights.

+The file should define a function called `create_visualization()`.
+Check the file `scripts/example_custom_visualization.py` for an example.
+This file is used automatically when you run `comgra --use-path-for-test-run`.
+We recommend running the server with the `--debug-mode` flag while developing external visualizations.

+## Known Issues

+In order to record gradients, comgra needs to put Comgra needs to set the 'requires_grad' attribute to True on all tensors you register with it.
+This does not affect training and should have no negative consequences for most users.
+However, it can lead to side effects if you make direct use of this attribute in your own code.

 ## Future Development